The further chameleon groups of Richard Thompson and Graham Higman: Automorphisms via dynamics for the Higman groups $G_{n,r}$: Finding our Place in the Rational Group

 The third operation is to identify each set of equivalent states to a single state.
-The point to understand in this case is that if two states $q_1$ and $q_2$ are to be identified, then the resulting state will be the image under the new synchronizing map of any word that would have resulted under the old map in either of the two initial states.
-To understand that this still makes sense, we observe that if an input letter $x$ is processed by $A_1$ at the two states $q_1$ and $q_2$, then we will have that $\lambda_{A_1}(x,q_1)=\lambda_{A_1}(x,q_2)$ and while the two states $\pi_{A_1}(x,q_1)$ and $\pi_{A_1}(x,q_2)$ might be different in $A_1$, they will induce identical local maps (or $q_1$ and $q_2$ would not be able to be identified), so that we see that $\pi_{A_1}(x,q_1)$ and $\pi_{A_1}(x,q_2)$ will also have been identified.
-Therefore, the synchronization level of the resulting automaton might become shorter, but it certainly cannot be increased by this process.
+If two states $q_1$ and $q_2$ are to be identified, then the resulting state will be the image under the new synchronizing map of any word that would have resulted under the old map in either of the two initial states.
+If an input letter $x$ is processed by $A_1$ at the two states $q_1$ and $q_2$, then we will have that $\lambda_{A_1}(x,q_1)=\lambda_{A_1}(x,q_2)$ and while the two states $\pi_{A_1}(x,q_1)$ and $\pi_{A_1}(x,q_2)$ might be different in $A_1$, they will induce identical local maps, so $\pi_{A_1}(x,q_1)$ and $\pi_{A_1}(x,q_2)$ will also have to have been identified.
+Thus, the synchronization level of the resulting transducer might become shorter, but it cannot be increased by this process. \end{proof}

+Grigorchuk, et al., in \cite{GNSenglish}, argue the uniqueness (up to what we call strong isomorphism in this article) of any two minimal finite transducers representing the same homeomorphism of Cantor space.
+Therefore, we introduce the following notation. \begin{notation} Let $h\in(\Rnr\cup\Rn)$.
+By $A_h$ we will mean a minimal initial finite transducer representing $h$. \end{notation}